Skip to content

 Taking about game value is tough, and it is hard to compare game hours to the cost of a game.
 But I will try my best to explain how I feel after purchasing a game and if I feel happy with my purchase.

 I should note most of the games I write about are games I have purchased.
 But as time goes on, I may start to get and write about games I receive as review copies.
+If I write about a game provided to me, I will always disclose this so there won’t be any confusion.

 If a game has DLC or extra content, I will explain what I think about it and if I feel it is worth spending the extra money to get it.